 This is surprising because the attraction that some younger kids feel for brightly colored objects and have the instinct not just to touch them but to put them in their mouths, it is not expected that older kids, or teenagers, would feel the same attraction.
-What this means is that, so far, all efforts to prevent ingestion of washing detergent has been focused on deterring young children for having easy access to it.
+What this means is that, so far, all efforts to prevent the ingestion of washing detergent have been focused on deterring young children from having easy access to it.
 It seems like now, thanks to this challenge, some effort should be made into discouraging teenagers from biting into or eating detergent packets.

 The first video featuring a teenager eating or biting into a highly concentrated washing detergent was probably one published by the site College Humor back in 2017.
 The video, called Don’t Eat the Laundry Pods (Seriously, They’re Poison), showed a university student eating detergent pods and then being taken to hospital as a result.
 But, unlike the videos featuring teenagers doing the rounds currently on social media platforms, the College Humor video was merely a dramatization.

 The number of people who get poisoned for ingesting detergent, specifically from detergent packets is worryingly high.

 In 2017, more than 10,500 under 5-years-old were exposed to detergent packets.
 But just under 220 teenagers were also exposed.
 What is shocking about this is that around 25 percent of those teenagers were exposed to the detergent pods on purpose.
 And this was way before the so-called challenge got started.

 The makers of Tide, Procter & Gamble, are clearly worried about their product being misused in such a public fashion.